Peer Review Process

 - the papers must follow the manuscript's guideline of JEEE

 - the manuscripts are sent only via online submission.
-All of authors must register or login first before submit the manuscript
+All of the authors must register or log in first before submitting the manuscript

-- the manuscripts must have been approved by editor-in-chief of JEEE
+- the manuscripts must have been approved by the editor-in-chief of JEEE

-- the manuscripts will be reviewed by reviewers after approval decision by editor-in-chief
+- the manuscripts will be reviewed by reviewers after approval decision by the editor-in-chief

-- journal editor will make a decision (Accepted/Revisions required/Rejected) for the manuscripts considering the reviewers recommendation.
+- the journal editor will make a decision (Accepted/Revisions required/Rejected) for the manuscripts considering the reviewers' recommendation.

-The main factors reviewers should provide advice on are the originality, presentation, relevance, and significance of the manuscript’s subject matter to the readership of the Journal of Earth Energy Engineering.
+The main factors reviewers should provide advice on are the originality, presentation, relevance, and significance of the manuscript’s subject matter to the Journal of Earth Energy Engineering readership.
 Questions to consider are: